Nuitka/Nuitka-website/doc/posts/nuitka-release-14.rst

 -  Python3.10+: Fix, was not supporting ``match`` cases where an alternative had no condition associated.
 Fixed in 1.3.5 already.

--  Windows: Identify ARM64 architecture Python properly.
+-  Windows: Identify Windows ARM architecture Python properly.
 We do not yet support it, but we should report it properly and some package configurations are already taking it already into account.
 Fixed in 1.3.5 already.